SosaWISE/meteor-typescript-libs/README.md

 * Changes to the definitions for any third party libraries (e.g. jquery.d.ts) should be submitted as pull requests to the [DefinitelyTyped repo](https://github.com/borisyankov/DefinitelyTyped).
 * Most changes to the meteor core definition files, ("meteor.d.ts", "meteor.client.d.ts", "meteor.server.d.ts", etc), should be made by altering "scripts/generate-definition-files.js".
 Often, fixing a type/signature mapping near the top is all that is necessary.
 Corresponding changes should also be made to "script-definition-tests/meteor-tests.ts" and "tinytest-definition-tests/meteor-tests.ts".
     * Some meteor core definitions can be found in manually maintained definition files ("lib/meteor-common-manually-maintained-definitions.d.ts", "lib/meteor-client-manually-maintained-definitions.d.ts", etc), which contain definitions that can't be automatically generated.

-*It would be great if someone developing on Windows could add to the Usage section with instructions for Windows!*

 ### Creating meteor.d.ts and its related files